 Another great way to make sure your home is free of pests is to store food the right way.
 Just like people, pests are often drawn to food.
 If you leave food out in the open, or leave food containers opened up, pests are likely going to find their way into it.
 This can ruin the food, and open up your home to several pests.

 In addition to closing up containers, you should also keep all food behind closed doors such as in your fridge, in your pantry or in a cupboard.
+Also be sure to use proper pet food storage, so that pests cannot infiltrate your pet’s food.
 The same also goes for things like your garbage, recycling, compost and other types of waste.

 Having pests in your home is not only gross, but can sometimes lead to damage in your home.
 These methods will be incredibly helpful for keeping your home pest-free.